4 Things To Think About Before You Make Money From Your Hobby

 Whether you want to earn extra income or just looking for a way to make your hobby self-sustaining, it’s important that you first consider four important things.
 Points that I’ve seen other people, as well as I, failed to think about before turning a hobby into an income opportunity.

-I have many hobbies.
-I earn money from some like blogging and teaching poi.
-But others, like playing DotA and Magic: The Gathering cards, I don’t; not because I can’t but because I choose not to.
+But with others like playing DotA and Magic: The Gathering cards, I don’t earn not because I can’t but because I choose not to.

 So why not make money from all of my hobbies?
 Why just choose a few?
-Well, here are my reasons and the lessons I’ve learned from making money from my hobbies:
+Well, here are my reasons and the lessons I’ve learned from making money from my hobbies.

 This one is pretty self-explanatory.
 Adding a “business aspect” to your hobby will entail additional time on your part.

-I know some people who earn good income from trading those Magic cards.
+I know some people who earn a good income from trading those Magic cards.
 They would usually spend the whole weekend and even some weeknights hanging out at tournaments and hobby shops – something which I can’t afford to do.
 I tried before but I just couldn’t fit everything else that I needed to do in my schedule, so I stopped.

 You need a certain level of authority or expertise if you want to make money from your hobby.